09 Apr SWOT Analysis and its benefits to ecommerce

-In a market that changes as fast as eCommerce, such an analysis should occur at least once a year.
+In a marketplace that changes as fast as eCommerce, an analysis could occur two to four times a year.

-Your customers can be a good source of information about what you do well and where there is room for improvement and you should seek their input.
+Your customers can be a good source of information about what you do well and where there is room for improvement, so you should seek their input.

 Ecommerce merchants should compare their businesses to alternatives such as their online competitors, online retailers in other sectors and brick-and-mortar retailers.

-This complicates things because something that may be a strength when compared to a brick-and-mortar merchant — dynamic pricing, for example — may not be a factor for eCommerce competitors if they too offer dynamic pricing.
+This complicates things because something that may be a strength when compared to a brick-and-mortar merchant — low overheads, for example — may not be a factor for eCommerce competitors if they too have similar overheads.

 To consider your business’s strengths, you need to understand what you do better than the competitors in your industry?

-Ecommerce vendors benefit from a structural advantage — you have lower operational costs than a brick and mortar store.
+Ecommerce vendors benefit from a structural advantage — you have lower operational costs than brick-and-mortar stores with a similar turnover.

 Typical Ecommerce Weaknesses

 Because of shipping times, there is no immediate gratification with eCommerce, although Amazon is getting very close to this.

 Heavy, bulky and perishable goods are expensive to ship.

-Price matching is always easy for the customer and therefore a concern for the merchant.
+Price matching is always easy for the customer and therefore a concern for the merchants with less profit margin.

 Security and fraud concerns mean some people are still reluctant to use their credit cards online.

-The problem of shoppers inability to touch and try on products can have can be neutralised by having bricks and mortar stores, very good photography/videos, reviews or just very good returns policies and highlight how easy it is to return.
+The issue of shoppers being unable to touch and try on products can be resolved by having brick-and-mortar stores, very good photography/videos, reviews or a generous returns policy.

 The questions you should be asking are “What new technologies can help me grow my business and attain an advantage over my competitors?” and “Where are my competitors vulnerable?”.